xjcpdp/FTR-Calculator/readme.txt

-Version 1.0: Take into account for Buy/Sell, enoucnterd an unsolvable bug when trying to extract data to calculate profit in one query, this bug causes the progrma to hang forever when user choose to establish a new database.
-The query itself works fine on an existing database.
+Version 1.0: Take into account for Buy/Sell.

 There are two file in this zipped file:
 1. mysql_script.sql